Clinical Assistant Visa Sponsorship Jobs in Washington

 Which companies sponsor visas for clinical assistants in Washington?

 The most active visa sponsors for clinical assistants in Washington include UW Medicine, MultiCare Health System, Providence Health and Services, Virginia Mason Franciscan Health, and Seattle Children's Hospital.
-These large health networks have dedicated HR teams experienced in navigating sponsorship for clinical support roles and file H-1B and other work visa petitions on a recurring basis.
+These large health networks have dedicated HR teams experienced in navigating sponsorship for clinical support roles and file H-1B visa and other work visa petitions on a recurring basis.

 Which visa types are most common for clinical assistant roles in Washington?

 The H-1B is the most commonly used visa for clinical assistants in Washington when the role qualifies as a specialty occupation, typically requiring a specific bachelor's degree in a clinical or health sciences field.
-Some positions may also be filled through TN visas for Canadian and Mexican nationals in qualifying health occupations, or through J-1 exchange visitor programs tied to academic medical institutions.
+Some positions may also be filled through TN visas for Canadian and Mexican nationals in qualifying health occupations, or through J-1 visa exchange visitor programs tied to academic medical institutions.

 Which cities in Washington have the most clinical assistant sponsorship jobs?